2baOrNot2ba/AntPat/README.md

 * visualize
 * rotate and translate
 * build polarimeters from pairs
-* get Jones gain in astronomical coordinates
-* Version: 1.0

 ### How do I get set up? ###

 * Use setup.py script to install
-* Can run python 2.7
-* Requires: pyrap, numpy, and scipy 0.14.
+* Requires: numpy, and scipy 0.14.

 ### Contribution guidelines ###